mbusigin/disbatch/docs/Running.md

   * Modify an existing queue by clicking on its `Type`, `Name`, or `Threads`.
-    `Threads` is the number of concurrent tasks to run from this queue **per node**.
+    `Threads` is the number of concurrent tasks to run from this queue **per DEN**.
 You cannot delete a queue from the web interface.

-  * To limit the total number of concurrent tasks to run per node, set `Max Threads` for that node in the `Nodes` table.
+  * To limit the total number of concurrent tasks to run per DEN, set `Max Threads` for that DEN in the `Disbatch Execution Nodes` table.
 This will take precedence over any queue `Threads` settings.
-To disable a node's `Max Threads` value, delete the value from the table.
+To disable a DEN's `Max Threads` value, delete the value from the table.
 If you set it to `0`, no threads will run.

   * You can refresh the tables at any time by clicking on `Refresh`.
 They also refresh automatically every 60 seconds, and after any changes via the web